 Martha and her husband William, a dentist, lived at 3723 Lyndale Ave.
 North in Minneapolis.
 Together, they were avid explorers of plant habitat and especially mushroom habitat.
 Martha was secretary of the Minnesota Mycological Society from 1926 onward for a number of years.
 Considering the need for large numbers of plants for the developing Wildflower Garden, the Crones were able to provide good assistance to Eloise Butler in finding sources for wild plants and for rescuing plants from areas where the native habitat was soon to be overrun with development.
 Winter correspondence between Eloise and the Crones started in the early 1920s and continued to the end.

 In Eloise Butler's early years at the Garden, she referred to it as "The Wild Botanic Garden" for two reasons.
 First, she maintained it in a "wild" state, such as the plants might appear in the natural environment.
 Second, she wanted to establish which plants would grow well in the climate of the Garden, even if they were not native - hence - it was a 'botanic' Garden.
-The first premise has been maintained to the present day.
-The second was abandoned toward the end of Martha Crone's time when it was established that only plants native to the area should be present.
+This second reason was slightly contrary to the original stated purpose "to display in miniature the rich and varied flora of Minnesota." (pdf - 1907 documents) The first premise has been maintained to the present day.
+The second was abandoned at the end of Martha Crone's time when it was established that only plants native to the area should be present.

 fig. 7 above.
 A gathering of friends on her 80th birthday, August 3, 1931.
 From l to r: Miss Alma Johnson, frequenter of the Garden; Mrs John Hadden, a former pupil; Mrs. J. W. Babcock, in whose house Eloise lodged while in Minneapolis; Miss Clara K. Leavitt, fellow teacher; Eloise; Dr. W. H. Crone (behind Eloise); Miss Elizabeth Foss, botany teacher at North H.S.; Miss Mary K. Meeker, former pupil; Mrs. O. F. (Edith) Schussler, former pupil; Mrs Crone (Martha); Mrs. Louisa Healy, former pupil.
 Photo: Minnesota Historical Society, Martha Crone Papers.